TheCaptain989/lidarr-flac2mp3/README.md

 [![](https://images.microbadger.com/badges/image/thecaptain989/lidarr.svg)](https://microbadger.com/images/thecaptain989/lidarr "Get your own image badge on microbadger.com")
 [![](https://images.microbadger.com/badges/version/thecaptain989/lidarr.svg)](https://microbadger.com/images/thecaptain989/lidarr "Get your own version badge on microbadger.com")

-Lidarr with a script to automatically convert FLAC files to MP3s.
+Lidarr with a script to automatically convert downloaded FLAC files to MP3s.
 Downloaded MP3s are copied with original quality (i.e. not converted).
-MP3s are fully ID3 tagged by ffmpeg.
+Resulting MP3s are fully ID3 tagged by ffmpeg.

 # First Things First
 Configure the container with all the port, volume, and environment settings from the original container documentation here: